neumino/neumino.github.io/movies.md

-### Lansky
+### The Forever Purge
-*Released on 2021-06-24, vote average 8.5*
+*Released on 2021-06-30, vote average 7.5*

-When the aging Meyer Lansky is investigated one last time by the Feds who suspect he has stashed away millions of dollars over half a century, the retired gangster spins a dizzying tale, revealing the untold truth about his life as the notorious boss of Murder Inc. and the National Crime Syndicate.
+All the rules are broken as a sect of lawless marauders decides that the annual Purge does not stop at daybreak and instead should never end.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YMUKZRpiSAc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xOrXpK-rUaI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>